DouglasFreshHabian/Cheatsh33ts/README.md

    cd Cheatsh33ts
    cp forensics /home/user/.config/cheat/cheatsheets/personal/forensics
 ```
-You may run into a situation where you have created a cheatsh33t that you want to add but a cheatsheet already exists.
+You may run into a situation where you have created a *cheatsh33t* that you want to add but a *cheatsheet* already exists.
 When that happens, I usually just change the name of my cheatsh33t slightly.
 Here is an example.
-I created a cheatsh33t called 'docker' to find out that one already existed.
+I created a *cheatsh33t* called `docker` to find out that one already existed.

 ```bash
    cheat -l docker

 title:         file:                                                         tags:
 docker         /home/user/.config/cheat/cheatsheets/community/docker         community
 docker-compose /home/user/.config/cheat/cheatsheets/community/docker-compose community,container,docker